bugcrowd/templates/submissions/description/application_level_denial_of_service_dos/high_impact_and_or_medium_difficulty/template.md

 {{parameter}}

-1. Observe that the payload causes a denial of service that has high impact or medium difficulty to be performed
+1. Observe that the payload causes a Denial of Service that has high impact or medium difficulty to be performed

 ## Proof of Concept (PoC)

-The screenshot below demonstrates the denial of service:
+The screenshot below demonstrates the Denial of Service:

 {{screenshot}}